tejv/CyUSBBootHost/README.md

       for that port because by default device bind to cypress driver.
     .
 Easy way to do this is to use zadig tool from http://zadig.akeo.ie/ .
 Download the tool and run it.
     .
 In Options menu click on List all devices.
-Then select the analyzer device and replace driver(not Install WICD driver) to libusbk.
+Then select the cy device and replace driver(not Install WICD driver) to libusbk.
   ### Linux
     .
 Make sure user has read/write permisssion to the usb device.
     .
 If not, to fix this create a file or append if already exists